What is Securitization? Methodology, Types, Advantages, and Disadvantages

 Disadvantages

-Some significant drawbacks of securitisation are as follows
+Some significant drawbacks of securitization are as follows

-The process of securitisation can be complex and involves multiple parties, intricate legal structures, and complex risk assessments.
+- Complexity: The process of securitization can be complex and involves multiple parties, intricate legal structures, and complex risk assessments.
 This complexity can make it difficult for investors to understand the underlying assets and the risks involved fully.

-In some cases, the underlying assets in securitisation may need to be fully transparent.
-This can be because several loans from different borrowers are pooled, making it challenging to analyse the creditworthiness of each loan.
+- Transparency: In some cases, the underlying assets in securitization may need to be fully transparent.
+This can be because several loans from different borrowers are pooled, making it challenging to analyze the creditworthiness of each loan.
 This lack of transparency can lead to the mispricing of risk.

-The securitisation process involves multiple fees linked to legal structuring, credit rating agencies, and investment baking placement.
+- Increased Costs: The securitization process involves multiple fees linked to legal structuring, credit rating agencies, and investment baking placement.
 These costs can ultimately reduce investors’ returns.

-If a large number of borrowers default on the underlying loans in securitisation, it can trigger a domino effect.
-The value of the securitised securities can fall, causing losses for investors.
+- Systemic Risk: If a large number of borrowers default on the underlying loans in securitization, it can trigger a domino effect.
+The value of the securitized securities can fall, causing losses for investors.
 This happened in the 2008 global financial crisis when many mortgage-backed securities (MBS) went bad.

 Conclusion